woctezuma/google-colab-transfer/README.md

 ### Mount Google Drive

-NB: you will have to manually input the authorization token.
+NB: you will have to manually input the authorization code.

 ```python
 import colab_transfer